-As with late registration, it is possible to withdraw registration for IB exams under exceptional circumstances, and up to a certain date.
+As with late registration, it is possible to withdraw registration for IB exams under exceptional circumstances, and up to a certain date before the month of February in the DP year 2.
 Penalty fees will once again be administered and are passed on to the student.
 This is not advisable as students must show commitment to the IB Diploma Programme and follow through with the external examinations.